tenlevels/spruce/README.md

   - Calibrate your stick through the settings tab in the main menu.

-## SUPPORTED GAME SYSTEMS

-*Amiga / Amstrad CPC / Arcade (FBNEO & Mame 2003+) / Atari 2600 / Atari 5200 / Atari 7800 / Atari Lynx / Bandai Sufami Turbo / Bandai WonderSwan & Color WS / Capcom Play System 1 / Capcom Play System 2 / Capcom Play System 3 / ColecoVision / Commodore 64 / Commodore VIC-20 / DOOM (PrBoom) / Fairchild Channel F / Famicom Disk System / FFPlay, Video & Music Player / Game & Watch / GCE Vectrex / Magnavox Odyssey 2 / Mattel Intellivision / Mega Duck / MS-DOS / MSX - MSX2 / NEC SuperGrafx / NE / TurboGrafx CD / NEC TurboGrafx-16 / Nintendo DS / Nintendo Entertainment System / Nintendo Game Boy / Nintendo Game Boy Advance / Nintendo Game Boy Color / Nintendo Pokemini / Nintendo Satellaview / Nintendo Super Game Boy / Nintendo Super Nintendo / Nintendo Virtual Boy / Nintendo64 / PICO-8 / Quake (Tyrquake) / ScummVM / Sega 32X / Sega CD / Sega Dreamcast / Sega Game Gear / Sega Genesis / Sega Genesis MSU / Sega Master System / Sega SG-1000 / Sharp X68000 / Sinclair ZX Spectrum / SNES MSU1 / SNK Neo Geo / SNK Neo Geo CD / SNK NeoGeo Pocket & Color NGP / Sony Playstation / Sony  PSP / TIC-80 / VideoPac / Watara Supervision / Wolfenstein3D (ECWolf)*

-  N64/DC/PSP:

-  - Consider these "BONUS".
-If any games play and you enjoy it, GREAT!
-Do not expect these systems to run smooth.
-Again...
-Bonus!

- ARCADE GAMES:

-  - Arcade is set to use FBNEO to allow save states to function.
-MAME 2003 Plus is also included in the .ADD ONS folder.
-Save state is not supported in MAME.

- PICO-8 GAMES:

-   - We strongly encourage you to buy and support Pico-8. https://www.lexaloffle.com/pico-8.php?#getpico8 You will need to purchase the Raspberry Pi version to obtain the dat and dyn files.

-   - PICO-8 games will launch native from the roms folder.
-Place your games in the CARTS folder.
-You need to provide your own dat and dyn files and place them in the bin folder located in sdcard/App/PICO/bin.
-You can also use splore with Wi-Fi to browse and play games by launching it from the App.
-There are so many wonderful games and they seem to just keep getting better.
-Pico-8 is a great way for indie game makers to create and share with the world.
-We cannot say enough good things about Pico-8.
-Enjoy!

-  - Fake08 is also included.

-    Unfortunately MainUI is causing issues to launch Pico-8 games using the png extension with Fake08.

-  - Change the game to p8 extension by deleting .png from your cart file.
-  A tool like ReNamer is very helpful and will bulk perform the task for you. https://www.den4b.com/products/renamer

-      Example:
-        Tomb of G'Nir.p8.png
-        to
-        Tomb of G'Nir.p8

 ## RETROARCH

-  - Do not adjust settings in retroarch unless you are familiar with it.
+  - Please do not adjust the settings in Retroarch unless you are very familiar with it.
-  Removing or changing settings may cause games or controls to not work correctly.
-"Default" settings are from Miyoo and will remove all the custom configuration that has been done for spruce.
+  - Removing or changing settings may cause games or controls to not work correctly.
+  - The "Default" settings are from Miyoo and will remove all the custom configuration that has been done for spruce.

 ## THEMES

   - Included are 4 themes located in Settings.
-I plan on adding more icons and themes in the future.
+More icons and themes are planned to be added in the future.
-  You can add themes from your Miyoo Mini or MMP.
-NOTE that there will be missing assets as the a30 has additional ones.
+  - You can add themes from your Miyoo Mini or MMP.
+NOTE: There will be some missing assets as the A30 has additional ones.

 ## Credits/Thanks